 When I got older we played golf together.
 I hated golf and was utterly useless at it but grampa loved golf — he played his last round in his nineties.
 The only times he didn’t play were during the wars; in the first one because he was fighting, in the second because he wouldn’t play when other men were fighting.

 When the Friday nights were light I’d go to my grandparents’ after school for tea.
 Which was tea and toast and potted heid i.e. the congealed remains that you get from boiling some poor animals head.
 The toast was iffy too — granny made all the toast for the day when she got up in the morning.
 By teatime it had lost its freshness.
 Eventually grampa would go through the performance of taking out his watch.
 This was the watch, a gold fob, he’d been given (or bought?) when he was working on the railroads in America before the war.
 He was always fussing with it.
-It was to have been mine after his death but he dropped it down the lavvy and lost it before he died, so all I got was his Machine Gun Corps cap badge and the bit of shrapnel that they’d pulled out of his leg in Flanders in ‘17.
-It was time to catch the number 11 bus to Hillend.
+It was to have been mine after his death but he dropped it down the lavvy and lost it before he died, so all I got was his Machine Gun Corps cap badge and the bit of shrapnel that they’d pulled out of his leg somewhere near Wipers in ‘17.
+The watch said that it was time to catch the number 11 bus to Hillend.

 We played at Lothianburn, gone now, where we were both members, grampa forever, me not-so-long.
-It was tucked right up against the Pentlands, a hilly horror of a course, everywhere sloped and exposed to the furies of every element.
+It was tucked right up against the Pentlands, a hilly horror of a course, everywhere sloped, exposed to the furies of every element and hoaching with sheep.
 Why grampa had originally chosen it I don’t know.
+It wasn’t a course for old people.

 a plan